jeroll4514/dft2tb/README.md

 - `executables`: upon compilation, will store all executables
 - `src`: source codes for all processes

+## Example workflow (end-to-end)

+A complete worked example is provided in the `example/` directory, demonstrating the full workflow:

+1. Run a SIESTA DFT calculation and extract Hamiltonian/overlap matrices.
+2. Convert binary HSX output into a human-readable format.
+3. Generate tight-binding parameters and compute the resulting band structure.

+Each step is documented with copy-paste commands and explanations in the corresponding subdirectories:

+- `example/ex_1_siesta/`
+- `example/ex_2_hsx2tb/`

+This example uses monolayer SnS as a reference system.

 ## Citation

 If you use this code in academic work, please cite: